MaskingTechnology/jitar/packages/middleware/README.md

 # Jitar Middleware

-This package contains the components for middleware support for the [Jitar](https://jitar.dev) runtime.
+This package provides middleware support for the [Jitar](https://jitar.dev) runtime.

 For more information about Jitar: